 1 Oct 2021

-If you’re an Airbnb host, you want the check-in process to be as smooth as possible for your guests, but the first challenge is how to let your guests in the front door.
-There are lots of different ways to grant your guests access to your property, so what are the best locks for Airbnb hosts?
+If you’re an Airbnb host, you want the check-in process, response time to be as smooth as possible for your guests, but the first challenge is how to let your guests in the front door.
+There are lots of different ways to grant your guests access to your property, so what are the best door lock for Airbnb rentals?

 If you’re renting out a unit or apartment on Airbnb or other short-term vacation rental sites, sometimes your options for placing a key safe can be limited.
 Many hosts for these properties leave the keys in a letterbox with a combination lock, giving their guests the code when they check-in.